ludwig-ai/ludwig-docs/docs/configuration/features/h3_features.md

 - `embedding_size` (default `10`): it is the maximum embedding size adopted.
 - `embeddings_on_cpu` (default `false`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
-- `fc_layers` (default `null`): it is a list of dictionaries containing the parameters of all the fully connected layers.
+- `fc_layers` (default `null`): a list of dictionaries containing the parameters of all the fully connected layers.
 The length of the list determines the number of stacked fully connected layers and the content of each dictionary determines the parameters for a specific layer.
-The available parameters for each layer are: `fc_size`, `norm`, `activation` and `regularize`.
+The available parameters for each layer are: `activation`, `dropout`, `norm`, `norm_params`, `output_size`, `use_bias`, `bias_initializer` and `weights_initializer`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the encoder will be used instead.
 - `num_fc_layers` (default `0`): This is the number of stacked fully connected layers.
 - `output_size` (default `10`): if a `output_size` is not already specified in `fc_layers` this is the default `output_size` that will be used for each layer.
 It indicates the size of the output of a fully connected layer.
 - `use_bias` (default `true`): boolean, whether the layer uses a bias vector.